kritgrover/htv-sustainu/README.md

 </br>

 ## Functionality
-### Getting Started:
+### Basic Working:
 - Download the X app.
 - Students are asked to login with their UTORid.
-- Scan the QR code from the app after performing said activities.
+- Scan the QR code from the app after performing said activities to earn points.
+- Accumulate points and rise up the leaderboard.
+- Redeem/Donate points whenever you want!

 ### Earning Points:
 - Water dispensing station where you can use reusable water bottle and scan for points.